Economy of Anguilla: History

-In the 19th century, Anguilla's major product was salt produced by evaporation on the shores of the island's lakes, which was exported to the United States.
+In the 19th century, Anguilla's major product was salt produced by evaporation on the shores of the island's ponds, which was exported to the United States.
 Sugar, cotton, sweetcorn, and tobacco were also grown.
 By the beginning of World War I, the island had been almost entirely deforested by charcoal-burners.
 Most of the land was held by black sustenance farmers producing sweet potatoes, peas, beans, and corn and rearing sheep and goats.
 Salt continued to be exported to nearby Saint Thomas, along with phosphate of lime and cattle.

 Modern Anguilla has focused its development on tourism, its related construction industry, and offshore finance.
 The first comprehensive financial services legislation was enacted in late 1994.

 The economy, and especially the tourism sector, suffered a setback in late 1995 due to the effects of Hurricane Luis in September.
 Hotels were hit particularly hard but a recovery occurred the following year.
 Another economic setback occurred during the aftermath of Hurricane Lenny in 2000.
 Before the 2008 worldwide crisis, the economy of Anguilla was growing strongly, especially the tourism sector, which was driving major new developments in partnerships with multi-national companies.
 Anguilla's tourism industry received a major boost when it was selected to host the World Travel Awards in December 2014.
 Known as "the Oscars of the travel industry", the awards ceremony was held at the CuisinArt Resort and Spa and was hosted by Vivica A. Fox.
 Anguilla was voted the World's Leading Luxury Island Destination from a short list of top-tier candidates such as St. Barts, the Maldives, and Mauritius.
 The economy, including the tourism sector, suffered its biggest setback in late 2017 due to the effects of Hurricane Irma in September, which was the most powerful hurricane to hit the island and which caused major material damage of $320 million.
 A lot of infrastructure was damaged, which was repaired in 2018/19 and the economy began to recover in 2019.
 However, the onset of the COVID-19 pandemic in 2020/21, caused a setback in the economy.